dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Join-Point.md

 ```

 The above YML does the following:
-1. Downloads the job artifacts from the two depent jobs.
+1. Downloads the job artifacts from the two dependent jobs.
 The job artifact payload contains the artifacts/packages and artifacts/assets folders.
 2. Places the downloaded folders into the repo's artifacts folder in order of declaration.
    Asset selection: In case of duplicates (i.e. rid agnostic `System.CommandLine.nupkg` package that gets produced by all verticals), the artifact from the first payload wins.
 3. Invokes the VMR's build script and passes the `DotNetBuildPass=2` msbuild property in addition to the other parameters in.